#IMSCB

 The IMSCB, short for the International Medical Students’ Congress of Bucharest, is one of the greatest events to happen every year at the beginning of winter, within the walls of our university – Carol Davila University of Medicine and Pharmacy.

-The 6th chapter of our journey marks our profound gratitude towards the tireless efforts of the medical and scientific community during these two years of global pandemic.
+As we step into the 7th edition of our journey, the tireless efforts of the medical and scientific community during these two years of global pandemic are marked by our profound gratitude.
 Due to the immense progress of research and to the common effort of the whole planet, returning to a normal life in such a short time was possible.
 So, it only felt natural to aspire to ease the access to research for the future generation of physicians.

 As medical students intrigued by the never-ending beauty of curiosity and innovation in healthcare, we have confronted ourselves with plenty of obstacles throughout our path in the scientific world.
 Ambition and the conviction that we can be the change that the world needs have led us to pursue our dreams despite every closed door.

-Visit our Science Fair, interact with students with similar passions and a high level of curiosity, bond with physicians and professors strongly involved in research and discover the opportunity that best suits you to start your road in the research world.
+Visit our Science Fair, interact with students that share the same passions and a high level of curiosity, bond with physicians and professors strongly involved in research and discover the opportunity that best suits you to start your road in the research world!

 The Idea